Skip to content

 Your Choice Prompt

-Drop Your Choice Here 1. homozygous
+Drop Your Choice Here 1. genotype

-Drop Your Choice Here 2. heterozygous
+Drop Your Choice Here 2. dominant

-Drop Your Choice Here 3. trait
+Drop Your Choice Here 3. alleles

-Drop Your Choice Here 4. dominant
+Drop Your Choice Here 4. character

-Drop Your Choice Here 5. alleles
+Drop Your Choice Here 5. homozygous

 Drag one of the choices below:

-• A. two unalike alleles for a particular gene
+• A. identical alleles for a gene

 Monohybrid Cross Genotype-Phenotype Matching